wilsonianb/astronaut-counter/README.md

 # astronaut-counter

-An OpenFaaS function to count the number of astronauts present in International Space Station (ISS).
+An OpenFaaS function to count the number of astronauts present on International Space Station (ISS).